Sutured manifold hierarchies and the Thurston norm: An approach for computing the Thurston norm

 The proof below illustrates a general method that reduces the argument to a long but routine computational exercise.
 The reader may wish to concentrate on the structure of the argument rather than on the individual computations.

 \bp Consider the diagram $D$ of $L$ in Figure \ref{fig: pretzels} left.
-The application of Seifert's algorithm to the diagram $D$ gives the Seifert surface $S$ in Figure \ref{fig: pretzels} right.
+The application of Seifert's algorithm to the diagram $D$ yields the Seifert surface $S$ in Figure \ref{fig: pretzels} right.
 A handle decomposition of $S$ consists of two $0$-handles and three $1$-handles corresponding to the twisting regions.
 Therefore $S$ has Euler characteristic $-1$ and should reasonably be taut as $-1$ is the maximal Euler characteristic for a compact oriented and connected surface with three boundary components.

-\underline{The first hierarchy.} Let us find a complete groomed sutured manifold hierarchy $\mc H_{--}$ for the link exterior $(M_L,\partial M_L)$ starting with the decomposition along $S$.
-The manifold $M(S)=M_L-\overset{\circ}{N}(S)$ is the complement in $S^3$ of a genus-$2$ handlebody, as in Figure \ref{fig: pretzel hierarchy} top right.
+\underline{The first hierarchy.} Let us find a groomed sutured manifold hierarchy $\mc H_{--}$ for the link exterior $(M_L,\partial M_L)$ starting with the decomposition along $S$.
+The manifold $M(S)=M_L-N^\circ(S)$ is the complement in $S^3$ of a genus-$2$ handlebody, as in Figure \ref{fig: pretzel hierarchy} top right.
 Moreover, $M(S)$ is a genus-$2$ handle body as well, and two disk decompositions yield a manifold homeomorphic to a ball.
 This is illustrated in Figure \ref{fig: pretzel hierarchy}.
 After decomposing $(M(S),\gamma(S))$ along the disk $D_1$, we get a sutured solid torus $(M_1,\gamma_1)$.
 This can be further decomposed into a $3$-ball along a meridional disk $D_2$.
-As the resulting $3$-ball will have one connected suture, it is a product ball.
+As the resulting $3$-ball has only one suture, it is a product ball.

-Let $\mc B_{--}$ be the branched surface associated with the complete groomed sutured manifold hierarchy $\mc H_{--}$: The two indices ``$-$" of $\mc B_{--}$ represent the fact that the boundary orientation of $D_1$ does not match with the orientation of $\ell_1$ and, similarly, the boundary orientation of $D_2$ does not match with the orientation of $\ell_2$.
+Let $\mc B_{--}$ be the branched surface associated with the groomed sutured manifold hierarchy $\mc H_{--}$: The two indices ``$-$" of $\mc B_{--}$ represent the fact that the boundary orientation of $D_1$ does not match with the orientation of $\ell_1$ and, similarly, the boundary orientation of $D_2$ does not match with the orientation of $\ell_2$.
 Let $\mc B'_{--}$ be the branched surface associated with the hierarchy $\mc H_{--}$ before the decomposition along $D_2$.
-See Figure \ref{fig: pretzel branched surface} for a picture of $\mc B'_{--}$ and $\mc B_{--}$.
+See Figure \ref{fig: pretzel branched surface} for pictures of $\mc B'_{--}$ and $\mc B_{--}$.